-The School and the Foundation account for uncertainty in income taxes in which tax positions initially need to be recognized in the financial statements when it is more likely than not that the positions will be sustained upon examination by taxing authorities.
-As of June 30, 2017, the School and the Foundation had no uncertain tax positions that qualified for either recognition or disclosure in the financial statements.
+The School accounts for uncertainty in income taxes in which tax positions initially need to be recognized in the financial statements when it is more likely than not that the positions will be sustained upon examination by taxing authorities.
+As of June 30, 2017, the School had no uncertain tax positions that qualified for either recognition or disclosure in the financial statements.
 Additionally, there was no interest and penalties related to income taxes.

-The School and the Foundation each file Federal Form 990 (Return of Organization Exempt From Income Tax).
+The School files Federal Form 990 (Return of Organization Exempt from Income Tax).
 With few exceptions they are no longer subject to U.S. federal and state tax examinations by taxing authorities for years before fiscal year ended June 30, 2014.